cosognepal/.github/profile/README.md

-# CoSoGNepal
+# Cosog Nepal
-CoSoG (Coding for Social Good) Nepal is a non-profit organization working to promote Computer Science Education and Initiate CS Clubs in Sec/High Schools in Nepal and facilitating charitable coding initiatives to aid in Nepal's digitalization.
+Coaog (Coding for Social Good) Nepal is a non-profit organization working to promote Computer Science Education and Initiate CS Clubs in Sec/High Schools in Nepal and facilitating charitable coding initiatives to aid in Nepal's digitalization.

 We believe technology holds great potential for good.
 By equipping young minds with Computer Science tools, we empower them to shape a brighter future.